Ahmedbh25/Seidman-Clinic-Center/README.md

 # Seidman-Clinic-Center
-I used an Existing template and add My Javascript Work in ( js/mywork ), That adds some Animation In Our Pages.
+I used an Existing template and add My Javascript Work in ( js/mywork ), That adds some Events & animations using à powerfull javascript sélectors That
+Interact with html éléments.